oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-rest-api/bidirectional-data-replication-using-rest-api.md

       ```
       This command displays the DISTPATHS running on the `depl_south` deployment.

       In the next task, you will be able to test the sample report based on the transactions committed when the `add_replication_activeactive_curl.sh` script runs.

 ## Task 2: Add DML to DBNORTH and DBSOUTH PDBs

-Verify that the Extract processes on `DBNORTH` and `DBSOUTH` databases are working correctly.
+In this task, you can verify that the Extract processes on `DBNORTH` and `DBSOUTH` databases are working correctly.
+The following steps will instruct you to run a script that will automatically perform an UPDATE operation on the PDBs.
+You can check the Extract and Replicat statistics to know monitor the UPDATE has been done successfully.

 Run the following scripts to add DML to the `DBNORTH` and `DBSOUTH` databases and check that Extract has captured DML operations:

-1. Navigate to the folder: `/home/oracle/scripts/UseCases/02_Bidirectional`.
+1. Navigate back to the folder: `scripts/UseCases/02_BiDirectional`.
+   It contains the shell scripts `./dbnorth_dml_operations.sh` and `./dbsouth_dml_operations.sh`, which can be used to perform DML UPDATE operations on `DBNORTH` and `DBSOUTH`.
+These UPDATE operations will then be captured by Extract processes on both PDBs and replicated.

-2. Run the script to add DML operations on the `DBNORTH` database:
+2. Run the following script to perform DML operations on the `DBNORTH` database:

    ```
    <copy>